codemagic-ci-cd/codemagic-docs/content/getting-started/yaml.md

 ### Triggering

 {{<notebox>}}
-Webhook in the repository hosting service is required in order to be able to start builds automatically in response to events in the repository.
-Please refer [here](../building/webhooks) for details about how to set up webhooks.
+For automatic build triggering, a webhook in the repository is required.
+In your app settings, click **Create webhook** on the right sidebar under **Webhooks** to have Codemagic create a webhook.
+If you need to set up a webhook manually, refer [here](../building/webhooks) for details.
 {{</notebox>}}

 `triggering:` defines the events for automatic build triggering and watched branches.
 If no events are defined, you can start builds only manually.